CDLM: Consistency Diffusion Language Models For Faster Sampling: Methodology

 \section{Methodology}

 We present \textbf{Consistency Diffusion Language Models (CDLM)}, a training scheme that accelerates DLM inference without sacrificing quality.
-We first describe how we collect teacher decoding trajectories and store compact hidden states for logit reconstruction, then introduce the distillation, consistency, and DLM objectives, and finally detail our confidence-thresholded block-wise inference.
+We describe trajectory and hidden-state collection, our three-objective training, and the inference strategy.